UPDATED May 7, 2021

 Orientation for New Students

-What will Orientation look like for Winter 2021?
+What will Orientation look like?

 There will be a number of welcome events you will be invited to participate in during your first week in residence.
 Many of these events will be taking place virtually.